Karate Equipment List

 Focus mitts are special gloves with a padded front that are used in training to improve an athlete’s speed, coordination, and rhythm.
 Mitts are used in a wide variety of martial arts to develop an athlete’s reflexes and mimic live opponents, providing moving targets without requiring both partners to commit to hand-to-hand combat or full-body contact.
 Mitts were originally designed by boxing trainers, who would strap slippers onto their hands and provide small, mobile targets for their athletes to punch as they moved around the ring.

-These days, focus mitts are made from roughly 10in x 7in squares of foam padding and are leather bound to faux-leather gloves, with other synthetic materials like polyester as well.
+These days, focus mitts are made from roughly 10 x 7-inch squares of foam padding, and are bound to faux-leather gloves, with other synthetic materials like polyester as well.
 A customized molded mitt will cost you almost $100, but cheaper pairs can be found for about $35.

-The traditional "uniform" that athletes wear when participating in karate is known as a gi.
+The traditional “uniform” that athletes wear when participating in karate is known as a gi.
 The gi is a full body uniform consisting of pants and a long sleeve top, generally matching in white or black (although many other color options are available).
 Most gi are made out of lightweight cloth to allow for a comfortable fit and easy movement for kicking, punching, or other techniques.
 They are made to be durable in order to withstand hours of training and tough use.
-Gi's come in many different sizes and styles for men, women, and children.
+Gi come in many different sizes and styles for men, women, and children.
 Depending on the size and material, a complete gi costs anywhere from $40 to $200.

 Proper hand protection is critical to your long-term success and health in Karate.
 Gloves keep your hands safe from harm; foam or cloth bodies shield the hand bones from damage when hitting or blocking, helping to prevent the wrist from being sprained and broken at every contact.